KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

       }
     }

-Once you call ``ALLOWINTERRUPT()``, then from then on, you are effectively no longer a trigger, as far as the interruption system is concerned.
+Once you call ``DROPPRIORITY()``, then from then on, you are effectively no longer a trigger, as far as the interruption system is concerned.

 BE CAREFUL - if you do this then it is possible for the same trigger or callback to interrupt *itself* again.
-In the above example where ALLOWINTERRUPT() was added, you could press the "count" button twice in quick succession and one press would interrupt the other.
+In the above example where DROPPRIORITY() was added, you could press the "count" button twice in quick succession and one press would interrupt the other.

 Wait!!!